-Labour Cost: Salmon production is a capital-intensive industry and labour cost accounts for a minor part of total costs.
-However, it has been increasing over the last years, partly because of increased employment in relation to lice issues.
+Labour cost: Salmon production is a capital-intensive industry and labour cost accounts for a minor part of total costs.
+However, labour cost increased in the period 2014-2017, partly because of increased employment in relation to lice issues.
+It has been stable the last few years.